-November 20, 2009 1:00 PM Keith Brannon kbrannon@tulane.edu
+November 17, 2009 12:00 PM Keith Brannon kbrannon@tulane.edu 504-862-8789

-The Centers for Disease Control and Prevention has renewed a five-year, \$5.3 million grant for the Prevention Research Center (PRC) at the Tulane University School of Public Health and Tropical Medicine.
-The grant will support new research, communications and advocacy aimed at improving access to healthy foods in New Orleans-area neighborhoods.
+The Centers for Disease Control and Prevention has renewed a five-year, \$5.3 million grant for the Prevention Research Center (PRC) at Tulane University School of Public Health and Tropical Medicine.
+The PRC is a research and policy organization that focuses on the impact the physical and social environments have on obesity and public health within the New Orleans community.